cisco-open/flame/docs/03-fiab.md

 # optional
 brew install --cask robo-3t
 ```
 Note: `robo-3t` is a GUI tool for MongoDB.
-This tool comes in handy when debugging mongodb-related issues in the fledge system.
+This tool comes in handy when debugging mongodb-related issues in the flame system.

 ### Linux
 For linux, no VM hypervisor is needed.
 The following tools are sufficient: `minikube`, `kubectl`, `helm`, and `docker`.